-Upgrade your firewall rule base and keep it clean
+UPDATE your firewall rule base and keep it clean

-If you want to upgrade your firewall security, boost your firewall performance, and increase its efficiency, it’s essential to clean up your firewall rule base and optimize it.
+If you want to update your firewall security, boost your firewall performance, and increase its efficiency, it’s essential to clean up your firewall rule base and optimize it.
 Chaos and confusion may be caused by an abundance of firewall rules, redundancies, duplicate rules, or bloated rules.